 A part of the Texas Women in Conservation Program, Audubon’s Conservation Leaders Program for Young Women (ACL) is an exciting partnership between schools in the Young Women’s Preparatory Network and Audubon State staff, Texas Centers, and local Audubon Chapters.

 Traditionally, students meet with leading female scientists, explore Texas’s diverse ecosystems, and learn about career paths within the student’s hometowns.
-Due to COVID-19, and necessary safety protocols, we will modify the first part of the 2020-2021 school year, offering multiple Zoom sessions to dig into the science and actions needed to tackle Climate Change.
-We will resume in person fieldtrips in the spring, provided health and safety regulations can be met.
+Due to COVID-19, and necessary safety protocols, the 2020-2021 program transitioned to virtual for the full year, offering multiple Zoom sessions to dig into the science and actions needed to tackle Climate Change.
+Many of the traditional program points transitioned as well, including the career panel.
+The summer capstone experience took place in a day camp format rather than the traditional overnight camp.

 Both in-person and virtual programs will help students develop leadership and communication expertise that will help them to become leaders in their academic and personal careers once they complete the program.

-Audubon is offering the program in Dallas, San Antonio, Houston, and new this year, Austin is joining the network of participants!
+Audubon Texas is offering the program in Dallas, Houston, and San Antonio.
+Austin's program will be lead by our partners at Travis Audubon Society.
 Program costs and materials are 100% subsidized by Audubon's generous donors and grants.
-In return, participants are expected to bring sturdy shoes, come appropriately dressed, and bring a positive, enthusiastic attitude to each experience, especially the intensive camp portion .
+In return, participants are expected to come prepared to each virtual or in-person session and bring a positive, enthusiastic attitude to each experience, especially the intensive camp portion.

 Quotes & Photos from Audubon's Conservation Leaders Program for Young Women Past Years